 - Font size: Minimum of eight-point (8 pt) font.

-Mandatory inclusions (§ 23-1510): A return address and the title “Quit Claim Deed” must be evident on the first page of the form below a three-inch (3″) margin.
+Mandatory Information (§ 23-1510): A return address and the title “Quit Claim Deed” must be evident on the first page of the form below the three-inch (3″) margin.

-Names of Grantor and Grantee (§ 76-118): The names of the Grantor and Grantee must be evident in the document.
+Grantor and Grantee Names (§ 76-118): The names of the Grantor and Grantee must be included in the form.

-Signing requirements (§ 76-211): All Nebraska Quit Claim Deeds must be signed by the Grantor.
-It must be acknowledged or proved by way of acknowledgment by a Notary Public.
+Signing Requirements (§ 76-211): The completed deed must be signed by the Grantor and acknowledged by a Notary Public.
+Electronic signatures are permitted.

 Real Estate Transfer Statement: In addition to completing the deed, Form 521 (Real Estate Transfer Statement.pdf) must be completed and filed alongside the quit claim deed.